Get cultural at the V&A Museum

 The Japanese Collection, which comprises around 50,000 objects, has grown over a very long period and is a reflection of the huge interest in Japanese culture seen since the middle of the nineteenth-century onwards and dates right back to the origins of the museum.

-The Toshiba Gallery showcases many of the great highlights of the Japanese Collection, including ceramics, armour, kimonos, and metalwork.
+The Toshiba Gallery showcases many of the great highlights of the Japanese Collection, including ceramics, armor, kimonos, and metalwork.

 The John Madejski Garden

-With its lovely fountained pool in the centre, the John Madejski Garden is the perfect place to have a refreshing sit-down, enjoy a spot of lunch or simply use as a handy meeting place while admiring the surroundings.
+With its lovely fountained pool in the centre, the John Madejski Garden is the perfect place to have a refreshing sit-down, enjoy a spot of lunch, or simply use it as a handy meeting place while admiring the surroundings.

 Did you know: (5 interesting facts!)